 - Herb Johnson

-As of Jan 2010, V1.0 source and V1.2 ROM binary, and vocabulary docs, are in a ZIP file right here.
+8th V1.0 source and V1.2 ROM binary, and vocabulary docs, are in a ZIP file right here.
 Lee said after the source was re-established: "As I read the 8TH source, I find myself thinking about how I could change or improve it, based on what I've learned in the past 28 years. :-)" See this link for the latest news and progress on 8th.
-Also see these notes on an 1802 cross-assembler under MS-DOS. - Herb
+Also see this Web linked Web page, on an 1802 cross-assembler under MS-DOS. - Herb

 Nov 17 - entry of 8th 1802 source code